Hawxy/Discord.Addons.Hosting/README.md

 See the Serilog [example](https://github.com/Hawxy/Discord.Addons.Hosting/tree/master/Samples/SampleBotSerilog) for usage

+### Shutdown

+When shutdown is requested, the host will wait a maximum of 5 seconds for services to stop before timing out.

+If you're finding that this isn't enough time, you can modify the shutdown timeout via the [relevant host setting](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-2.2#shutdown-timeout).

 ### Reliability

 Discord.Net can occasionally fail to reconnect after an extended outage.
 This library provides a basic solution that will automatically attempt to restart the host on a failure.
 Please note that this functionality is experimental and does not guarantee that the client will *always* recover.
+Please note that this feature is also affected by the shutdown timeout set above.

 To use the reliability extensions, start the host with ```await host.RunReliablyAsync()```.